-Applicants, who have been chosen for verification and who have indicated that child support was paid by the filer during the previous tax year, the filer must confirm the amounts of child support paid, to whom the payments were made, and the names and address of the children receiving the child support.
+Applicants who have been chosen for verification and who have indicated that child support was paid by the filer during the previous tax year, must confirm the amounts of child support paid, to whom the payments were made, and the names and address of the children receiving the child support.

 All applicants are encouraged to submit the required forms and documentation as quickly as possible.
 For Federal Aid recipients, the deadline for submitting verification documents is 120 days from the applicant’s last date of enrollment.
 This includes making any necessary corrections, submitting those corrections to the Central Processing System, and submitting the new corrected Student Aid Report (SAR) to the institution.

-No Title IV Aid will be released until the student has completed any required verification process.
+No Title IV Aid will be released until the student has completed the required verification process.